torrvision/straighttoshapes/README.md

 | [MNC](https://arxiv.org/pdf/1512.04412.pdf) | -  | 63.5   | 41.5 | - | 360 |

 #### 3. Qualitative results
-(a) Correct predictions using downsampled binary masks
+(a) Correct predictions using downsampled binary masks [YOLO-binarymask].

-(b) Correct predictions using 20D learnt shape encodings(in column-3, the horns of the cow are missed and the human shape mask gets elongated due to an incorrect bounding box prediction)
+(b) Correct predictions using 20D learnt shape encodings(in column-3, the horns of the cow are missed and the human shape mask gets elongated due to an incorrect bounding box prediction) [YOLO-embedding20].

-(c) Missed detections using the 20D shape encodings (the network misses out or false fires on small objects in column-2, the dogs in the images are falsely categorised as cats, and the sofa incorrectly includes the nearby dining table).
+(c) Missed detections using the 20D shape encodings (the network misses out or false fires on small objects in column-2, the dogs in the images are falsely categorised as cats, and the sofa incorrectly includes the nearby dining table) [YOLO-embedding20].
 <img src=instancesegmentation.png width='700'>